smoya/asyncapi-adoption-metrics/README.md

 We are collecting the following metrics:

 - `asyncapi_adoption.action.invoked`:
-With this metric we are tracking the command executed on the CLI as soon as the command is invoked, so it hasn't been completely executed and not finished yet.
+With this metric we are tracking any action started (but not finished) in a tool.
+For example, a command that got executed on the [CLI](https://github.com/asyncapi/cli/) but didn't finish yet.
 We just want to know which commands are used, regardless they have failed or succeeded.

 - `asyncapi_adoption.action.finished`:
-This metric tracks the command executed once it has already finished, carrying the result of the execution and some metadata based on the AsyncAPI document in place.
+With this metric we are tracking the action executed once it has already finished, carrying the result of the execution and some metadata.

 ## Examples
-Example for `validate` command after being invoked:
+Example for [CLI](https://github.com/asyncapi/cli/) `validate` command after being invoked:
 ```
 asyncapi_adoption.action.invoked        COUNTER { action: 'validate' }  1
 ```